BC Energy Step Code requirements

 As of October 2020, all new residential construction and substantial renovations on Bowen are required to meet Step Three of the BC Energy Step Code.

 Bowen Island is now considering that, effective January 1, 2025, all new construction of Part 9 buildings be required to meet Step Four of the BC Energy Step Code, and meet Step 1 of the Zero Carbon Step Code.

 What does this mean?

-The BC Energy Step Code is the new provincial standard to reduce building energy use and to prepare for net-zero building energy use.
+The BC Energy Step Code is the provincial standard to reduce building energy use and to prepare for net-zero building energy use.

 Step 1 is the first step in the system.
 It involves modeling and testing the building’s energy use to demonstrate that the design and construction comply with current energy usage requirements of the BC Building Code.

-Why adopt Step Three?
+Why adopt Step Four?

 By assuring building energy efficiency, we are contributing to our goal of reducing greenhouse gas emissions by 33% from 2007 by 2020.
 This is part of Bowen’s Climate Action Program.